Last Updated on 10 February 2026 by Cycloscope

 - Take the battery out if you don’t use it for a long time.

-- Please carefully check the negative and positive of the battery compartment when loading the batteries.
+- Please carefully check the battery compartment for any negative or positive connections when loading the batteries.

 - Please do not look directly with the eyes.
 The ultra-high brightness will hurt the eyes.

 - Keep the inner clean.
 Do not wipe with your hands or hard objects.
-Wipe the fingerprints off the lens with cotton sticks and soft tools.
+Wipe fingerprints off the lens with cotton swabs and soft cloths.

 How to evaluate the waterproofness of a headlamp – IPX explained

-Looking around to choose your next headlight you will often find yourself reading the data on the impermeability of the devices in question.
+When choosing your next headlight, you will often find yourself reading the device’s impermeability rating.

-To get an idea of what those letters and numbers mean, let’s start by saying that there are two parameters to measure the resistance of the device; one concerns the resistance to the impact with solid bodies, the other the protection from liquids.
+To get an idea of what those letters and numbers mean, let’s start by saying that there are two parameters for measuring the device’s resistance: one concerns resistance to impact with solid bodies, the other protection against liquids.
 In both cases, you will find the acronym “IPX” followed by a number.

 IP is the name of the standard developed by the International Electrotechnical Commission (IEC) to determine the resistance of an electrical device to freshwater and common materials such as dirt, dust, and sand.

-The first digit after IPX is the classification that the IEC has assigned to a unit for its resistance to solids.
-In this case, the maximum level is 6, which means that no “harmful” dust or dirt has penetrated the headlamp after being in direct contact with the material for eight hours.
+The first digit after IPX indicates the IEC classification assigned to a unit for its resistance to solids.
+In this case, the maximum level is 6, indicating that no “harmful” dust or dirt has penetrated the headlamp after eight hours of direct contact with the material.
 In particular:

 - IPX1: protection from contact with a large surface, such as the back of a hand, but no protection against intentional contact with a part of the body;